-6. Painting knife or a palette knife
+11. Painting knife or a palette knife

 A palette knife is used to mix paint on the palette, whereas a painting knife is used for applying acrylic paint on paper or canvas.

-I have a set of painting knives that I mostly use for applying acrylic paint, texture paste or using them as art tools for mixing my paint as well.
+I have a set of painting knives that I mostly use for applying acrylic paint, and texture paste or using them as art tools for mixing my paint as well.

-7. Painting palette
+12. Painting palette

 Before you run off and buy a specific painting palette, let me say that you can use anything to serve as your palette.

 Use anything that has enough space for you to put all the colors you’ll use in one project.
 Also, count in the space for mixing colors.

 And what is more, when it gets dry, you can put more paint on top without fearing that you’ll pick up the paint underneath.

-8. Masking tape
+13. Masking tape

 You can use it to protect (isolate) a certain area on your painting paper.

 Masking tape works great with watercolor when you frame your painting with it.
 This just looks stunning.

 First, put some masking tape on the paper, paint around it, and when the paint is dry, take it off.

 You can buy painting sponges already fixed on some kind of a handle for easier use.
 But I love using kitchen sponges for applying acrylic paint.

-I mostly use it for dabbing acrylic paint onto the paper, but a neat idea is to cut the sponge in certain shapes and use them as stamps.
+I mostly use it for dabbing acrylic paint onto the paper, but a neat idea is to cut the sponge into certain shapes and use them as stamps.

 We all love stencils.
-They are versatile, come in a gazillion designs and help us add something special to our art.
+They are versatile, come in a gazillion designs, and help us add something special to our art.

 You can use them with acrylic paint, watercolor, inks, texture paste, pens, embossing ink, and so on.

 I mostly use them for making backgrounds together with texture paste and/or acrylic paint.

 If you want to buy a few stencils, perhaps think about getting more general ones like abstract shapes, letters, or flowers.

 Why not have even more fun and make your own stencils?
 Make your own art tools you can reuse as many times as you want.
-How to do this?

 If you love seeing how brushes leave marks and how the paint flows on the paper, you’ll enjoy seeing the brayer in action.

 It’s basically a roller for painting and it comes in various sizes.

 What I love the most about it is the texture it creates with paint.
 The brayer leaves grungy marks and strokes which I really, really love.

 If you’ve ever talked to me, you’d hear me say that I’m lazy when it comes to cleaning my art tools.
 And the brayer is not helping at all.

-It’s sometimes difficult to clean if you don’t do it right away.
+It’s sometimes difficult to clean it if you don’t do it right away.
 I mean, right away.
 I often forget that and end up with dried paint on it.